Corporate social responsibility: Corporate social initiatives

 All six of the corporate initiatives are forms of corporate citizenship.
 However, only some of these CSR activities rise to the level of cause marketing, defined as "a type of corporate social responsibility (CSR) in which a company's promotional campaign has the dual purpose of increasing profitability while bettering society."

 Companies generally do not have a profit motive when participating in corporate philanthropy and community volunteering.
-On the other hand, the remaining corporate social initiatives can be examples of cause marketing, in which there is both a societal interest and profit motive.
+On the other hand, the remaining corporate social initiatives can be examples of cause marketing, in which there is both a societal interest and a profit motive.

+Corporate Digital Responsibility

+Corporate Digital Responsibility (CDR) is an extension of CSR that addresses data protection, AI ethics, digital inclusion, and the environmental impact of digital operations.
+CDR applies to organizations with digital business models and is typically managed by existing CSR departments, though integration into traditional CSR frameworks remains incomplete.
+Countries like Germany and France have developed government-led CDR initiatives, with Germany establishing voluntary commitment charters and France creating a framework through its CSR Platform.

 Implementation

 CSR may be based within the human resources, business development or public relations departments of an organisation, or may be a separate unit reporting to the CEO or the board of directors.

 Engagement plan

 An engagement plan can assist in reaching the desired audience.
 A corporate social responsibility individual or team plans the goals and objectives of the organization.
 As with any corporate activity, a defined budget demonstrates commitment and scales the program's relative importance.